otrego/community/CONTRIBUTING.md

-# Contributing to Otrego
+# Contributing to Clamshell

-This guide will walk you through contributing to Otrego, and assumes you have some experience with the game go, but might be relatively new to programming or to the tools/technologies.
+This guide will walk you through contributing to Clamshell, and assumes you have some experience with the game go, but might be relatively new to programming or to the tools/technologies.

 ## Bugs, Features, Questions, Comments

-If you have any bugs, feature requests, questions, or comments, please file them on our Issue on the [github issue tracker](https://github.com/otrego/clamshell/issues)
+If you have any bugs, feature requests, questions, or comments, please file them on our Issue on our [github tracker](https://github.com/otrego/clamshell/issues)

 ## Getting Started on Go